 A pedestrian bridge was installed over the lock gates, enabling access from the Barbican side to the eastern side (Coxside) of the harbour, where the National Marine Aquarium is now based.

-The next major development was the relocation of the city’s fish market from an unfit building alongside the Barbican to the eastern side of the harbour, where a custom-built fisheries complex was built by Sutton Harbour Holdings plc and opened in 1995 as Plymouth Fisheries, transforming the region’s fishing facilities.
+The next major development was the relocation of the city’s fish market from an unfit building alongside the Barbican to the eastern side of the harbour, where a custom-built fisheries complex was built by Sutton Harbour Group plc and opened in 1995 as Plymouth Fisheries, transforming the region’s fishing facilities.

-Sutton Harbour Holdings plc has continued working to transform what was once a decaying port into a vibrant waterfront district, earning a Secretary of State award in 1996 for the Best Urban Regeneration Project.
+Sutton Harbour Group plc has continued working to transform what was once a decaying port into a vibrant waterfront district, earning a Secretary of State award in 1996 for the Best Urban Regeneration Project.

 Between 1996 and 2008, the company delivered seven major regeneration schemes, including developing three landmark waterfront apartment buildings, three major office buildings, and an affordable housing development.